mamba4eva824/rag_pipeline/README.md

-# Confluence Knowledge Assistant
+# Confluence RAG Pipeline

-A complete RAG (Retrieval-Augmented Generation) pipeline that extracts Confluence knowledge base content, processes it into embeddings, and makes it accessible through a Slack bot powered by Claude AI.
+A Retrieval-Augmented Generation (RAG) system that extracts content from Confluence spaces, processes it into searchable chunks, and makes it accessible through a Slack bot powered by OpenAI's ChatGPT.

+## Features

+- **Automated Confluence Data Extraction**: Pulls content from specified Confluence spaces
+- **Intelligent Text Processing**: Cleans and chunks content for optimal retrieval
+- **Vector Search**: Uses Pinecone for semantic similarity search
+- **Smart Retrieval**: Finds the most relevant information for user queries
+- **Slack Integration**: Easy-to-use Slack bot interface
+- **Receive AI-generated answers from OpenAI that are grounded in your Confluence content
+- **Author & Timestamp Tracking**: Shows who created/updated documents and when

 ## Project Overview